ffplayout/ffplayout/README.md

 - no GPU power is needed
 - stream to server or play on desktop
 - on posix systems ffplayout can reload config with *SIGHUP*
-- logging to file, or colored output to console
+- logging to files, or colored output to console
 - add filters to input, if is necessary to match output stream:
     - **yadif** (deinterlacing)
     - **pad** (letterbox or pillarbox to fit aspect)